Chart Color Schemes

 Bayswater North has strong levels of nearby infrastructure activity, ranking in the top 30% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch identified 15 projects likely to affect the region.
-Notable initiatives include Bayswater North Primary School Redevelopment and Upgrades, Suffern Reserve Playground Renewal, Kilsyth Connect Logistics Park, and Bayswater Business Precinct Transformation Strategy.
-The following list details projects most relevant to the area.
+Changes in local infrastructure significantly impact an area's performance.
+AreaSearch has identified 15 projects that may affect the area.
+Notable projects include Bayswater North Primary School Redevelopment and Upgrades, Suffern Reserve Playground Renewal, Kilsyth Connect Logistics Park, and Bayswater Business Precinct Transformation Strategy.
+The following list provides details on those most relevant.

 Professional plan users can use the search below to filter and access additional projects.